Human WorldSpace

 Distant ascending rocket with vast tail of orange flames.

-Apollo 11 left Earth via a type of rocket now no longer used, called a Saturn V. The giant Saturn V rocket was 111 meters (363 feet) tall, about the height of a 36-story-tall building.
+Apollo 11 left Earth via a type of rocket not longer in use, called Saturn V. The giant Saturn V rocket was 111 meters (363 feet) tall, about the height of a 36-story-tall building.
 Read more about the Saturn V rocket.
+Image via Wikimedia.

 Orbital view of mostly clouded Earth with sun glinting from sea, blue along curved horizon, black sky.

 Apollo 11 orbited Earth 1 1/2 times.
-Twelve minutes after launch, it separated from the Saturn V, as a propulsion maneuver sent it on a path toward the moon.
+Twelve minutes after launch, it separated from the Saturn V rocket, as a propulsion maneuver sent it on a path toward the moon.
 Meanwhile here is a view of Earth from Apollo 11, shortly after it left Earth orbit.
+Image via Wikimedia.

 Apollo 11: Watching from mission control